marcusboyds/Gnosis-Design/README.md

 ### [Open Figma Complete Design for Hurry](https://www.figma.com/community/file/1083496650831566409)

-# Bringing Gnosis Safe to Surface With Desig
+# Bringing Gnosis Safe to Surface With Design
 ## We always need security for our favorite things, and now at WEB3 we use it again to protect our digital assets.

 Everything begins in the Codless Conduct, a Hackathon hosted on Gitcoin for anyone who wants to use their good abilities outside coding to learn and earn from web3.